xcoderzach/SpaceMagic/README.md

 Getting Started
 ===============

-  If you're new to SpaceMagic and don't even know what it is, read the introductory blog post here.
+  If you're new to SpaceMagic and don't even know what it is go to http://spacemagic.io.

 Installation
 ------------